Lambda Expressions β Advanced Concepts β

 Lambdas can access

-, which refers to the enclosing class instance.
+this, which refers to the enclosing class instance.

-Throwing Exceptions from Lambda Expressions
+Throwing Exceptions from Lambda Expressions β

 You can throw exceptions from within a lambda body just like in a normal method.
 However, the functional interface's method must declare the exception if it's a checked exception.